Sacred sites in Japan

 Shōhō-ji (Iwama-dera) is station 12 on the Saigoku Kannon Pilgrimage, a Shingon-shū Daigoji-ha temple in Shiga dedicated to Senju Kannon.
 Founded in 722 CE by the priest Taichō (泰澄, 682-767), at the request of Empress Genshō, after Taichō's prayers were credited with curing her illness.
 Iwama-dera is sacred as the twelfth station of the Saigoku Kannon pilgrimage and as the home of one of Japan's most distinctive Kannon legends — the 'Sweating Kannon' (Asekaki Kannon).

 To approach Shōhō-ji (Iwama-dera) is to enter a working Senju Kannon hall on the Saigoku Kannon Pilgrimage — temple 12 in a thirty-three station route that has organised Kansai Kannon devotion for more than a thousand years.
-Iwama-dera is sacred as the twelfth station of the Saigoku Kannon pilgrimage and as the home of one of Japan's most distinctive Kannon legends — the 'Sweating Kannon' (Asekaki Kannon).
-According to tradition, every night at sunset the principal Senjū Kannon image leaves its altar and travels through 136 hells to deliver beings from suffering, returning at sunrise drenched in sweat.
+Iwama-dera is sacred as the twelfth station of that pilgrimage and as the home of one of Japan's most distinctive Kannon legends — the 'Sweating Kannon' (Asekaki Kannon), said to descend nightly through the hells to relieve suffering.

 Part of Saigoku Kannon Pilgrimage.